Sampling-Based Multi-Modal Multi-Robot Multi-Goal Path Planning

 \section{Experiments}

-The main contribution of this work is the formulation of the multi-modal, multi-robot, multi-goal planning problem and the adaption of standard sampling-based planners to the formulation.
-We implement this formulation in a variety of base scenarios in an open-source benchmark featuring diverse sets of robots and tasks.
-The 21 base scenarios range from simple settings where the optimal solution path is known to help validate properties of the planner, to more complex scenarios with up to 5 robots (with a total of 30 degrees of freedom), and up to 74 goals.
+The main contribution of this work is the formalization of the multi-modal, multi-robot, multi-goal planning problem and the adaptation of standard sampling-based planners to the formulation.
+We provide implementations of the planners in Python, while the computationally expensive parts, i.e., collision checking and forward kinematics use a more performant backend, which can be easily replaced, allowing for, e.g., GPU parallelization if the backend supports it.
+In addition to implementations of the planners, we provide a wide range of benchmarks for the multi-modal, multi-robot, multi-goal planning problem.
+The scenarios in our benchmark range from simple settings where the optimal solution path is known to help validate properties of the planner, to more complex scenarios with up to 5 robots (with a total of 30 degrees of freedom).
 For many of the problems, there are versions with a complete task ordering and assignment, and others that are either unordered, partially ordered, or where tasks are unassigned.
 We show a selection of scenarios in \cref{fig:problems}.

-We provide proof-of-concept implementations of the planners in Python, while the computationally expensive parts, i.e., collision checking and forward kinematics use a more performant backend, which can be easily replaced, allowing for, e.g., GPU parallelization if the backend supports it.
-Currently, the benchmark supports implementations of environments in Pinocchio \cite{carpentier2019pinocchio} and RAI\footnote{\url{https://github.com/MarcToussaint/robotic}}.